 When in New York this month, do as New Yorkers do: hit the museums.
 Here's a quick list of what's playing where while you're here for SURTEX.

-MET BREUER, Madison Ave at 75th — The Met's foray into modern art, housed in modernism master Marcel Breuer's brutalist building that used to be the Whitney Museum.
+, Madison Ave at 75th -- The Met's foray into modern art, housed in modernism master Marcel Breuer's brutalist building that used to be the Whitney Museum.
 On view: "Marsden Hartley's Maine."

-WHITNEY MUSEUM, 99 Gansevoort — Designed by Renzo Piano, this newish addition to the vibrant Meatpacking District features the 78th installment of the Whitney Biennial.
+, 99 Gansevoort -- Designed by Renzo Piano, this newish addition to the vibrant Meatpacking District features the 78th installment of the Whitney Biennial.
 Called "the longest running survey of American art," works by some 63 individuals and collectives should bring you smack up-to-date with everything that's happening, art-wise, in these United States.